(Griffiths) Elizondo & Wehbe, Cactaceas y Suculentas Mexicanas 32: 17, 1987

 Original Citation (Spanish)

 What is Opuntia lindheimeri subaramata

 Opuntia lindheimeri subaramata is a prickly pear cactus that was described as a stand-alone taxon (O. subaramata) by Griffiths.
 It is the same cactus as O. engelmannii subaramata described by Weinger (Cacti of Texas, 1988).
 We accept it as a variety of O. lindheimeri as was described by Elizondo & Wehbe in 1987.

 The cladodes are fleshier, thicker, “heavier seeming” and “denser appearing” than the cladodes of typical O. lindheimeri.
-This Opuntia makes thicker shrubs than the parent taxon.
+This Opuntia makes thicker, more dense shrubs than the parent taxon.
 The plants may be shorter than the parent variety, but they can get large.
 The few spines are yellow and may be flat.
 They may grade to true dark brown without red (even nearly black) at the base, a characteristic that is unusual for O. lindheimeri.
 O. lindheimeri subaramata areoles may have few glochids or may have many glochids.

 The flowers are essentially like those of O. lindheimeri, as are the fruit and seeds as described by Powell and Weedin:

 O. lindheimeri subaramata intergrades with regular O. lindheimeri, but it is a distinct prickly pear that occurs mostly at the western limits of the O. lindheimeri range.
 The authors have observed this Opuntia near Amistad National Recreation Area near Eagle Pass, TX; near Del Rio, TX; in the McKittrick hills west of Carlsbad, NM; and on the Edwards Plateau of Texas.
 It may occur north to the Lubbock, TX area, but we have not confirmed it for such location.